fabd/kanji-koohii/README.md

 * [Milestones](https://github.com/fabd/kanji-koohii/milestones) helps to keep track of issues in various categories
 * [Roadmap #54](https://github.com/fabd/kanji-koohii/issues/54) for general refactoring & architecture

-### The Big Picture

-The next major area of development in my mind is to add **vocabulary**.
+**The next major area of development is to add vocabulary**.
 This would provide a transition from RTK to words and sentences, and continue to support learners with their textbooks and other material.

 * Let user "star" dictionary entries under each Study page (thus creating a link between a kanji card and vocab cards)